hyperledger-labs/splice/docs/src/sv_operator/sv_operations.rst

 and for each type of identity: its role and relevance for quorums (if any), under what circumstance it can be reused, and the implications of losing it (e.g., by loss or compromise of relevant cryptographic keys).

-Each identity is relevant on different layers, or within different subsystems, of the Canton Network software stack.
+Each identity is relevant on different layers, or within different subsystems, of the Canton & Global Synchronizer software stack.
 We strive to reduce coupling between layers, so that in general it is possible to rotate identities independently of each other.

 SV identity